Houston Accident Lawyer Client Results

 Truck and Motorcycle accident case involving leg amputation in Fort Bend County.
 I settled a case on the courthouse steps.
 My client was a young man who was a dog catcher on his way to work when a big 18 wheeler turned across his right of way.
 He struck the side of the trailer going about 50 m.p.h. amputating his leg on impact.

-Truck Rollover case.
-U.S. District Court, Houston Division.
+Truck Rollover case in the U.S. District Court, Houston Division.
 My client’s 18 wheeler rolled over off H.W.
 6 because it was improperly loaded.
 The load was unstable causing it to shift in a turn.
 The force of the load shift caused the truck to roll, severely injuring the driver.

 Truck wreck due to bad brakes in Travis County.
 The truck driver was killed when his brakes failed to stop him as he approached a major curve.
 He lost control and rolled his truck.